iva-c/KrpanAudio/README.md

 > KrpanAudioApp was developed during the AdaHack Code for Change 2025 hackathon for the challenge set by Abelium:
 > **AI-powered learning assistant for the blind and visually impaired.**
 >
-> The app converts PDF or DOCX files into accessible formats (TXT or MP3), which include image descriptions (integrated into sorrounding text or a description inserted instead of image).
+> The app converts PDF or DOCX files into accessible formats (TXT or MP3), including image descriptions—either integrated into the surrounding text or inserted as standalone descriptions where images appear.
 > Advanced features (LLM-based parsing, contextual image descriptions, audio conversion) require an OpenAI API key.
 > The entire project is built in Django, and the HTML form is optimized for screen readers.
+>
+> **Why is this socially impactful?**
+> Images in books and educational materials are often inaccessible to blind and visually impaired users, causing them to miss crucial context and information.
+By automatically generating and integrating image descriptions, KrpanAudioApp helps bridge this gap, enabling more inclusive access to knowledge, education, and culture for everyone.

 ## Opis rešitve